Haivision/srt/docs/Developers.md

 If you modify the `CMakeLists.txt` file and add some build options to it, remember to generate this list of options and update appropriately the `configure-data.tcl` file.
-This file requires to be run in the build directory and passed the `CMakeCache.txt` file as argument.
+This file should be run in the build directory and passed the `CMakeCache.txt` file as argument.
 The list of options will be printed on the standard output, and it should be the content of the `cmake_options` variable defined in `configure-data.tcl` file.